MagentoHackathonUK2014/Magehack_Autogrid/README.md

 Magehack_Autogrid
 =================
 Every time a developer has to display information from database tables on Magento admin, she has to write the same code again and again.
-Using Magehack_Autogrid you don't have to do it again for flat tables.
+Magehack_Autogrid can do most of the work for you, as long as the grid is dealing with a flat table.

 Facts
 -----